Rigidity of the saddle connection complex: Detecting triangles

 Suppose now that $b$ forms two non-adjacent parallel sides of $P$.
 If they are identified by a translation, then we can find a cylinder curve in $R$ parallel to the side of~$P$ adjacent to both copies of $b$.
 This contradicts Condition (B4) combined with \cref{IL}.
-If they are identified by a half-translation, then $P$ will have at least two bad diagonals as can be seen in the left of \cref{fig:pentagon_with_half_identified_sides}, a contradiction.
+If they are identified by a half-translation, then $P$ will have at least two broken diagonals as can be seen in the left of \cref{fig:pentagon_with_half_identified_sides}, a contradiction.

 Thus, $b$ forms two adjacent parallel sides of $P$.
-Since $P$ is a good pentagon, the corner $p$ formed by these two sides has angle $\pi$.
-Therefore the bad diagonal of $P$ cuts off a (topological) triangle with $b$ as two of its sides.
-Since $a_i$ and $a_j$ intersect the bad diagonal, they both have an endpoint at $p$.
+Since $P$ is an almond pentagon, the corner $p$ formed by these two sides has angle $\pi$.
+Therefore the broken diagonal of $P$ cuts off a (topological) triangle with $b$ as two of its sides.
+Since $a_i$ and $a_j$ intersect the broken diagonal, they both have an endpoint at $p$.
 As $a_k$ is the flip partner of $b$, it is contained in $R$.
 It follows that $a_i,a_j,a_k$ form three sides of a Euclidean triangle $T$ (see \cref{fig:pentagon_with_half_identified_sides}).
 Gluing $T$ to $T'$ along $a_i$ and $a_j$ yields a bigon having $a_i$ and $a_j$ as interior arcs as~desired.

 This completes the proof of the Bigon Test.